 But Sweden has not been without its wars.
 In the Napoleonic wars, Sweden lost over a third of its land mass--notably Finland to Russia.
 This is widely credited with establishing the groundwork for country's modern choice of non-alignment with NATO.
 According to Anke Schmidt-Felzmann, analyst at the Swedish Institute of International Affairs 'Sweden is not neutral, it is simply not a part of a military alliance.'
 Non-aligned.
 Not neutral.
 Which means that they are more likely to be highly suspicious of so called democratic coalitions where majority vote might enforce violent action.
 Or that create an imbalance of power where minority voices are suppressed or a 'third' might be treated like a second class citizen.

 And this attitude has filtered through modern government policy to the common Joe.
 In 1972 gave the Social Democrats out document "The Family in the future - a socialist family policy" which stated that relationships between adults would be based on love, not on financial dependence.

 "Every human being should be treated as an independent individual and not as an appendage to a provider ..." said the prime minister Olof Palme (also later assassinated... murderer still at large).

-But the impact of this policy through measures improved childcare, and care of the elderly moved the social responsibility of the family to the state and has resulted in a country with [tooltip title=”http://www.dn.se/kultur-noje/filmrecensioner/filmrecension-erik-gandinis-dokumentar-the-swedish-theory-of-love/”]the largest proportion of single-person households in the world[/tooltip], thus paving the way for relationships characterised by trust and freedom instead of bound by financial codependence.
+But the impact of this policy through measures improved childcare, and care of the elderly moved the social responsibility of the family to the state and has resulted in a country with the largest proportion of single-person households in the world1http://www.dn.se/kultur-noje/filmrecensioner/filmrecension-erik-gandinis-dokumentar-the-swedish-theory-of-love/, thus paving the way for relationships characterised by trust and freedom instead of bound by financial codependence.